jonatasgrosman/findpapers/README.md

 ![refine-01](docs/refine-01.jpeg)

-After completing the first round filtering of the collected papers, he decides to do new filtering on the selected ones looking at the paper's extra info and abstract now.
+After completing the first round filtering of the collected papers, he decides to do new filtering on the selected ones looking at the paper's extra info (citations, DOI, publication name, etc) and abstract now.
 He also chooses to perform some classification while doing this further filtering.
 And to help in this process, he decides to highlight some keywords contained in the abstract.

 ```console
 $ export CATEGORIES_CONTRIBUTION="Contribution:Metric,Tool,Model,Method"